Pranavi25/java-app/README.md

 The above tweet will be posted on the twitter.
 #### Show Tweet
 This will enable to view the tweet with the given id and their specified fields which are in a list format.
-The following are few fields that can be viewed: created_at,  hashtags, user_mentions, coordinates, retweet_count,
+The following are few fields that can be viewed: created_at,  hashtags, user_mentions, coordinates, retweet_count, favorited and etc.

+#### Delete Tweet
+This will delete the tweet by the given id.
+We can delete multiple id's tweets by providing them with comma